mauville-technologies/cross-engine/README.md

 ## Setup

-I'm trying to keep a set of scripts in the `\s` folder that will maintain dependencies, perform system setup and generally allow this repository to be used straight from clone with little hassle
+I'm trying to keep a set of scripts in the `s/` folder that will maintain dependencies, perform system setup and generally allow this repository to be used straight from clone with little hassle

 ### Dependencies